 In 1985, the bottom land on which the stilt structures sit was deeded by the State of Florida to the Federal Government as part of Biscayne National Park.
-Though the submerged lands now belonged to the American people, the National Park Service agreed to honor the building-owner's leases until they expired in July, 1999.
 Hurricane Andrew in 1992 left only seven buildings standing, none of which existed during the area's heyday.
-A series of extensions and standstill agreements resulted in long and contentious delays to the public acquisition of the structures.
+Though the submerged lands now belonged to the American people, the National Park Service agreed to honor the building owner leases until they expired in 1999.

 In 2003, an agreement was reached to establish a non-profit organization called the Stiltsville Trust.
 The agreement is intended to preserve the structures so they can help showcase the richness of the Biscayne National Park's marine resources.
-The Park has a cooperative agreement with the Trust to rehabilitate the buildings to support educational and interpretive services.
-Possible uses include community meeting spaces, a National Park Service Visitor Center, research facilities, an artist-in-residence program and satellite park offices that could provide the National Park Service with a presence closer to South Florida's population center in the northern part of the park.
+The park has a cooperative agreement with the Trust to rehabilitate the buildings to support educational and interpretive services.

 Public access is by permit only.
 Please contact the Stiltsville Trust for permit details.